jdebacker/UN-OG-Training/docs/book/appendix/glossary.md

   A graphical user interface or GUI...

 integrated development environment
-  Integrated development environment or IDE is a software application that comsolidates many of the functions of software development under one program.
+  Integrated development environment or IDE is a software application that consolidates many of the functions of software development under one program.
 IDE's often include a code editor, object memory and identification, debugger, and build automation tools.
 (See [IDE Wikipedia entry](https://en.wikipedia.org/wiki/Integrated_development_environment) {cite}`GitIDE2020`.)

 Linux
   TODO: write Linux description...